MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 ## Architecture on AWS

 To help protect web applications and APIs from common web exploits, AWS offers [AWS Web Application Firewall (WAF)][aws-waf] and [AWS Firewall Manager][aws-firewall-manager].
-These services allow you to monitor HTTP(S) requests and defend against DDoS attacks, bots, and common attack patterns such as SQL injection or cross-site scripting.

 To test an implementation of a web application firewall using [AWS Web Application Firewall (WAF)][aws-waf] to safeguard applications running on [EKS][aws-eks], you can use the following solution: